awsdocs/amazon-rds-user-guide/doc_source/USER_VPC.Scenarios.md

 ![\[A DB Instance not in a VPC Accessed by a Client Application via the Internet\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/legacyRDS2client.png)

 In this scenario, you must ensure that the DB security group for the RDS DB instance includes the necessary ingress rules for your client application to connect\.
 An ingress rule specifies a network port and a CIDR/IP range\.
 For example, you can add an ingress rule that allows port 3306 to connect to a MySQL RDS DB instance, and a CIDR/IP range of `203.0.113.25/32`\.
-For more information, see [Authorizing Network Access to a DB Security Group from an IP Range](USER_WorkingWithSecurityGroups.md#USER_WorkingWithSecurityGroups.Authorizing)\.
+For more information, see [Authorizing network access to a DB security group from an IP range](USER_WorkingWithSecurityGroups.md#USER_WorkingWithSecurityGroups.Authorizing)\.

 **Warning**
 If you intend to access a DB instance behind a firewall, talk with your network administrator to determine the IP addresses you should use\.

 **Note**
 If you are interested in moving an existing DB instance into a VPC, you can use the AWS Management Console to do it easily\.
-For more information\. see [Moving a DB Instance Not in a VPC into a VPC](USER_VPC.md#USER_VPC.Non-VPC2VPC)\.
+For more information\. see [Moving a DB instance not in a VPC into a VPC](USER_VPC.md#USER_VPC.Non-VPC2VPC)\.